 - Password Complexity – Recommended setting is “Large letters + small letters + numbers + special characters“

-- Password Length – Configure a length of the password.
-Minimum value is 8 and Maximum value is 64.
-If you do not enable this setting, then the Default value of 14 characters is used.
+- Password Length – Configure the length of the password.
+The minimum value is 8, and the Maximum value is 64.
+If you do not enable this setting, the Default value of 14 characters is used.

-- Post Authentication Actions – If you want to rotate the local admin password after every use then you can select one of the options from the dropdown.
-If you are using this option, make sure you use it along with the Post Authentication Reset delay to provide enough time for Helpdesk members to complete the troubleshooting before any Post Authentication action is taken as per configuration.
-If you do not configure this setting, by default Reset password + log off is selected.
+- Post Authentication Actions – If you want to rotate the local admin password after every use, select one option from the dropdown.
+If you use this option, make sure you use it along with the Post Authentication Reset delay to provide enough time for Helpdesk members to complete the troubleshooting before any Post-Authentication action is taken as per configuration.
+If you do not configure this setting, default Reset password + log off is selected.

-- Post Authentication Delay – if you do not configure this option, then by default its set to 24 hours.
-Use this setting to specify the amount of time to wait before taking Post authentication actions.
-If you want to disable the Post authentication actions then set the Post Authentication Delay value to 0.
-The minimum value is 0 and the Maximum value is 24 for this setting.
+- Post Authentication Delay – If you do not configure this option, it is set to 24 hours by default.
+Use this setting to specify the time to wait before taking post-authentication actions.
+If you want to disable them, set the Post Authentication Delay value to 0.
+The minimum value is 0, and the Maximum value is 24 for this setting.

 Assignments